BlockScience/Risk-Adjusted-Bonding-Curves/Paper/2_BondLifecyclePhases.md

 # Bond Lifecycle Phases

 With an understanding of all of the ecosystem roles, it is next important to understand each of the phases in the bond lifecycle.
 Within each phase are a different set of rules and allowable actions that agents can take.
 There are also certain conditions that must be met in order to move from one phase to another.

-Again, here we will provide general descriptions of the phases in order to provide the full context of the activities that occur in the ecosystem, however the *Inputs* and *Next State Outputs* are only intended to define the specific system inputs and outputs that affect the bonding curve system state.
+In this document we will provide general descriptions of the phases in order to provide the full context of the activities that occur in the ecosystem, however the *Inputs* and *Next State Outputs* are only intended to define the specific system inputs and outputs that affect the bonding curve system state.

 From a technical perspective, the bonding curve system can be described as a finite state machine, with multiple finite phases or states, inputs and outputs in and out of each state, and state transitions from one state to another in response to an input.